 We know how much effort you put into your application, so we always aim to get back to you within two working days at each stage.
 And if you get to the interviews, you can choose your own timeslots, using our online booking system.
 Given the current situation, we’ll be running this year’s recruitment process entirely remotely.

-We offer three start dates: Autumn 2021, April 2022, and October 2022.
+We offer two start dates: April 2022 and October 2022.
 We allocate them to successful applicants on a first-come, first-served basis.
 We recommend applying early to secure your preferred start date.

 More about Softwire: What you’ll be part of

 Our mission is to solve our customers’ business challenges using technology.
 This often demands creativity, tackling complex issues in intelligent ways, to help organisations streamline operations and better serve their customers and users.